Service Bulletins Book

 Reproduced in a modern font, and with all of the illustrations enhanced for clarity, these are the actual Bulletins sent out by the factory to the dealers, telling them how to fix all the things the factory should have fixed in the first place.
 Aside from the technical advice, drawings and diagrams, you will also find tables and charts covering just about everything which caused problems with the cars when they were new.

 For example, did you know that about 40 Interceptors and FFs had the door window springs installed upside-down?
-Not long ago, I heard from a guy who owned one of the affected cars and he could not for the life of him work out why his windows were so slow in operation.
-At no time during the past 35 years had anyone worked out what the problem was.
+Some years ago I heard from an owner who owned one of the affected cars and he could not for the life of him work out why his windows were so slow in operation.
+At no time during the preceding 35 years had anyone worked out what was causing his problem.
 Or do you have really light steering?
 Maybe your car was one of the Interceptors which got the Jaguar rack input shafts by mistake.
 Fumes in the cabin?
 Guess what — all the likely sources for fuel smells are listed with explanations for fixing the problem.
 And there’s stacks more — paint codes, distributor mods, gearbox faults, carburettor changes, test procedures for the four-wheel drive and Maxaret, function charts for the air-conditioning and heater system, lists of parts for the three different kinds of Powaraks used on Interceptors (how many kinds did you think there were, anyway?).
 The list goes on and on.

 The man who signed off on almost all of the West Bromwich Service Bulletins, David Millard, very kindly agreed to write the preface to this compendium.
 David was Service Manager at West Bromwich for most of his stint at Jensen Motors which ran from 1965 to 1976.
 Towards the end of that period, he was a Director of the company.
 I interviewed him in England and found him a charming man with a great memory for the goings-on which took place all those years ago.
 His knowledge and direct experience of the period is great indeed and I am indebted to him for helping me put things in context.
 I am also indebted to several other individuals named in the introduction who helped me over the years in assembling enough of the now scattered Bulletins to make the compilation a possibility.